awlobo/cpp-udacity-nanodegree/capstone-snake-game-project/README.md

 ## New Features

-* Add support for Windows
+* Add support for Windows and macOS
-  * Add SDL2 libraries to project folder `lib`
+  * Windows - Add SDL2 libraries to project folder `lib`
-* Toggle Pause and Resume with Esc key
+* Toggle Pause and Resume with `Esc` key
-* Display score when game is over
+* Display score and snake length when game is over
 * Press `Q` to quit the game
+* The snake can no longer turn back on itself (Small bug fix)
+  * When two arrow keys were pressed quickly it was possible for the snake to do a 180 degree turn and die.
+Fixed by ignoring inputs until the snake has moved at least one tile.
+* Poison (red squares)
+  * 15% chance of spawning
+  * Reduces speed to 0.2
+  * Reverses direction
+  * Effect lasts until snake eats food

 ## Rubric Points